keithjgrant/Taming-CSS/README.md

 # CSS in Depth

  **Update**: *I'm excited to announce that I have signed with Manning Publications.
 “Taming CSS” is now “CSS in Depth”.
 I am keeping the early drafts of these first chapters here for now, but be aware that these are rough; they have come a long way since.
-The book is available for sale as a <abbr title="Manning Early Access Program">MEAP</abbr> at <a href="https://manning.com/books/css-in-depth">manning.com</a>*
+The book is available for sale at <a href="https://manning.com/books/css-in-depth">manning.com</a>*

  *This does mean that further updates to the manuscript will not be available here on GitHub.
 For that, I am sorry.
 But after consideration, I have decided that working with the publisher will help me to produce a much higher-quality book in the end, and hopefully enable the book to reach a larger audience.*